 Men

 Men are much less likely than women to report symptoms to a healthcare provider.
-Mortality rate for 8 out of 10 leading causes of death is significantly higher for men, including heart disease, cancer, stroke, and diabetes.
-The pressures of modern society, and the tendency for men to trivialise the importance of mental health has resulted in levels of male suicide to be 4 times higher than in females.
+The mortality rate for 8 out of 10 leading causes of death is significantly higher for men, including heart disease, cancer, stroke, and diabetes.
+The pressures of modern society and the tendency for men to trivialise the importance of mental health have resulted in male suicide rates 4 times higher than in females.
 With only one in five men seeking professional help regarding feelings of depression, suicide is now a leading cause of death for men aged under 50.

 “It takes more courage to reveal insecurities than to hide them, more strength to relate to people than to dominate them, more ‘manhood’ to abide by thought-out principles rather than blind reflex.
 Toughness is in the soul and spirit, not in muscles and an immature mind” – Alex Karras

-The Changing Role of Men in Society and Families
+The Changing Role of Men in Society & Family

 As gender equality becomes more normalised and stereotypes blur, traditional gender roles have overlapped and, in some cases, even switched.
-Male nurses, kindergarten teachers, and hairdressers for example are not only commonplace, but are celebrated.
-No longer seen as just the breadwinner, the male role has transformed into a much more multifaceted one.
+For example, male nurses, kindergarten teachers, and hairdressers are now commonplace.
+No longer seen as just the breadwinner, the male role has transformed into a more multifaceted and fulfilling one.

-Open mindedness and modern mindsets have allowed traditional gendered personality traits, occupations, and domestic duties to be distributed more evenly.
-This means that men are having to adapt to new expectations of masculinity and roles within the family.
+Open-mindedness and modern mindsets have allowed traditional gendered personality traits, occupations, and domestic duties to be distributed more evenly.
+Men have to adapt to new expectations of masculinity and roles within the family.
 These traits include respect, empathy, communication skills, emotional intelligence, supportiveness, and vulnerability.

 Ending the Men’s Health Crisis

-Huge stigmas exist surrounding male health care.
-Men remain reluctant to visit professionals for regular check-ups, and continue to ignore the signs of stress, poor lifestyles, diet, and excessive alcohol consumption.
+Huge stigmas exist around male health care.
+Men remain reluctant to visit professionals for regular check-ups and continue to ignore the signs of stress, poor lifestyles, diet, and excessive alcohol consumption.

-Men are at considerably higher risk than women for certain health issues:
+Men are at considerably higher risk than women for certain health issues.
+The facts speak for themselves:

 -